Energy in Turkey

-Energy consumption per person in Turkey is similar to the world average, and over 85 percent is from fossil fuels.
+Energy consumption per person in Turkey is similar to the world average, and over 85 per cent is from fossil fuels.
 From 1990 to 2017 annual primary energy supply tripled, but then remained constant to 2019.
-In 2019, Turkey's primary energy supply included around 30 percent oil, 30 percent coal, and 25 percent gas.
+In 2019, Turkey's primary energy supply included around 30 per cent oil, 30 per cent coal, and 25 per cent gas.
 These fossil fuels contribute to Turkey's air pollution and its above average greenhouse gas emissions.
 Turkey mines its own lignite (brown coal) but imports three-quarters of its energy, including half the coal and almost all the oil and gas it requires, and its energy policy prioritises reducing imports.

 The OECD has criticised the lack of carbon pricing, fossil fuel subsidies and the country's under-utilized wind and solar potential.
-The country's electricity is generated mainly from coal, gas and hydroelectricity; with a small but growing amount from wind, solar and geothermal.
+The country's electricity supplies 20% of its energy and is generated mainly from coal, gas and hydroelectricity; with a small but growing amount from wind, solar and geothermal.
 However, Black Sea gas is forecast to meet all residential demand from the late 2020s.
 A nuclear power plant is also under construction, and one half of installed power capacity is renewable energy.
 Despite this, from 1990 to 2019, carbon dioxide (CO_{2}) emissions from fuel combustion rose from 130 megatonnes (Mt) to 360 Mt.
 In 2023 energy consumption was forecast to increase almost 40% in the following 12 years.

-Energy policy is to secure national energy supply and reduce fossil fuel imports, which accounted for over 20% of the cost of Turkey's imports in 2019, and 75 percent of the current account deficit.
+Energy policy is to secure national energy supply and reduce fossil fuel imports, which accounted for over 20% of the cost of Turkey's imports in 2019, and 75 per cent of the current account deficit.
 This also includes using energy efficiently.
 However, as of 2019, little research has been done on the policies Turkey uses to reduce energy poverty, which also include some subsidies for home heating and electricity use.
 Turkey's energy policies plan to give "due consideration to environmental concerns all along the energy chain", "within the context of sustainable development."
 These plans have been criticised for being published over a year after work mentioned in it had started, not sufficiently involving the private sector, and for being inconsistent with Turkey's climate policy.
+For example in 2024 a minister said that by Turkey’s net zero year of 2053 half of primary energy would be from renewables and 30% from nuclear, but did not explain how the remaining 20% could be decarbonized.